python-pillow/Pillow/docs/reference/open_files.rst

 File Handling in Pillow
 =======================

-When opening a file as an image, Pillow requires a filename, ``pathlib.Path`` object, or a file-like object.
-Pillow uses the filename or ``Path`` to open a file, so for the rest of this article, they will all be treated as a file-like object.
+When opening a file as an image, Pillow requires a filename, ``io.StringIO`` object, ``pathlib.Path`` object, or a file-like object.
+Pillow uses the filename, ``StringIO`` or ``Path`` to open a file, so for the rest of this article, they will all be treated as a file-like object.

 The following are all equivalent::